Reflections on relationships, identity, attachment, and change

 Most of us think love means becoming one.
 But real intimacy requires something harder: staying connected while remaining yourself.
 Here's how differentiation changes everything about the way we love.

-EFT for Couples: What to Expect in Your First Session
+EFT Couples Therapy: What to Expect in Your First Session

 Emotionally Focused Therapy helps couples move from disconnection to closeness by transforming emotional patterns and teaching new ways to communicate with empathy and safety.